sebadob/rauthy/rauthy-book/src/getting_started/docker.md

 The image contains a basic default config which is sufficient for local testing.

 ```
-docker run -i --rm \
+docker run --rm \
     -p 8080:8080 \
     --name rauthy \
     sdobedev/rauthy
 ```

 This will start the container in interactive mode with an in-memory SQLite database.
+Just take a look at the log at the logs to see the URL and first password.

 If you want to test a bit more in depth, you can change to an on-disk database easily: